TheDoctorMarc-Learning-Projects/SMILEENGINE/README.md

 # Introduction

-Smile Engine is a game engine created for the the subject Video Game Engines made by Marc Doctor and Eric Navarro.
+Smile Engine is a game engine created for the the subject Video Game Engines in CITM, UPC, made by Marc Doctor and Eric Navarro.
 In our engine, we have implemented a Particle System that we will explain later.

 # Team